-Fig. 1.
-Bahusandhika indica (HSAUP H6171, redrawn from Subramaniam 1956) a Chain of blastospores with separating cells.
+Fig. 1 Bahusandhika indica (HSAUP H6171, redrawn from Subramaniam 1956).
+Chain of blastospores with separating cells.
 Scale bar = 10 µm.

 Importance and role

 Bahusandhika comprises nine species known on four host plants and families namely Arecaceae, Dipterocarpaceae, Poaceae and Rubiaceae.
-B. grootfonteinensis has been isolated from brown sandy soil.
-B. rhombic was found on dead wood and B. sundara was found on dead stems.
-Many more species of Bahusandhika can be found from comprehensive studies.
+Bahusandhika grootfonteinensis has been isolated from brown sandy soil.
+Bahusandhika rhombic was found on dead wood and B. sundara was found on dead stems.
+Bahusandhika is reported from Asia (India), Central America (Costa Rica, Panama), New Zealand, North America (Mexico) and South America (Venezuela).
 More fresh collections and sequence data are needed for this genus.